 - Hold it, try to (and fail) to fool yourself you can wait until the morning, and then admit defeat by going to the bathroom anyway.

 So you got up to the bathroom and on your way there you feel this sharp pain in your little pinky finger because of that door frame you forgot about.
 Yeah, I feel you.
 It happened to all of us and it’s super annoying.
 There are several forms to deal with this situation.
-Some hold their breath and hold their foot in frustration, some curse in anger until they can no longer breath, some hit the poor door frame, that was just doing its job, as an act of revenge.
+Some hold their breath and hold their foot in frustration, some curse in anger until they can no longer breath, some hit the poor door frame that was just doing its job as revenge.
 All valid options and completely understandable.
 It’s human.

 Nobody likes crises.
 Sometimes you appreciate it in retrospect but at that moment it’s irritating, and everyone deals with it differently.
 Most of us don’t realize the choice is ours and we’re not bound to our automatic responses.
 It has to do with something called Framing: a belief that gives context to any interaction.